lmigueldf/doc/guide/install.md

 to go, please read the [Hello, World!
 Guide](../guide/hello-world.html) to create your first application.

 This guide is mainly for Linux or OSX.
-To install on Windows please follow the [Windows install guide](../guide/windows-guide.html) first.
+To install on Windows please follow the [Windows install guide](https://github.com/gameclosure/devkit2/wiki/Install-Instructions---Windows).

 ## Prerequisites